 In 1990 he founded The Mill — Film and TV Post Production Company in London.
 He was appointed non-executive Chairman of TV3 in 1998.
 He joined the board of the Dublin International Film Festival in 2004.
 He was appointed as Chair of Bord Scannán na hÉireann/The Irish Film Board in 2005.

-Philip is currently CEO & Board member of the Digital Hub Development Agency.
-The Digital Hub is a key element of the Government´s Smart Economy strategy and aims to create a centre of excellence for Digital Media in enterprise, education and the arts.
+He served as CEO & Board member of the Digital Hub Development Agency from 2002-2013.
+The Digital Hub is a key element of the Government´s National Digital Strategy and aims to create a centre of excellence for Digital Media in enterprise, education and the arts.

-He also holds other Board memberships at Dublin Simon Community (Chair from 2004 – 2007) and SligoMusicFest Ltd.(Chair 2005 – 2009) which runs the critically acclaimed annual Sligo Live Festival.
+He also holds other current Board memberships at Dublin Simon Community (Chair from 2004 – 2007), LERO the Irish Sofware Research Center at University of Limerick, The Liberties Community Training Agency and SligoMusicFest Ltd.(Chair 2005 – 2009) which runs the critically acclaimed annual Sligo Live Festival.

 A guitarist himself, Philip was heavily involved in the Music Business in the late 1970´s/early 1980´s.
 In 1977 he co-founded and organised the Ballisodare Festival which was Ireland´s first 3-day weekend music festival.
 The festival ran successfully for 6 years and attracted audiences of 20,000 at its peak.

 Philip holds an MSc.
 (Mgt.) from Trinity College, Dublin and is a graduate of Stanford University´s executive development programme.
-He is a member of the Marketing Institute of Ireland and the Institute of Directors.
+He is a member of the marketing Institute of Ireland (MMII) and of The Insitute of Directors (IoD).

 James Hickey is the Chief Executive of Bord Scannan na hÉireann/ The Irish Film Board (BSÉ/IFB) having taken up the position in June 2011.
 BSÉ/IFB is a statutory governmental agency established to assist and encourage the making of films in Ireland and the development of the industry for film production in Ireland.
 It provides funding for the development, production and distribution of films in Ireland.
 Prior to this appointment James was since 1992 a media and entertainment lawyer and the partner in charge of the Media and Entertainment Law Group in Matheson Ormsby Prentice, Irelands largest law firm.
 He is a member of the European Film Academy and was Chairman of the Project Arts Centre (1982 – 1988) and the National Theatre Society (Abbey Theatre) (1992 – 2001).
 He was educated as Trinity College Dublin, MA LLB.